filecoin-saturn/L1-node/integration/onion/README.md

 cd $HOME/shared/onion_bifrost_l1/ssl && mkcert -key-file node.key -cert-file node.crt localhost
 ```

+Note: this needs to be done before booting up docker compose or the https listener for the L1s will crash.

 4. `docker compose up --build -d`;

 5. check logs with: `docker compose logs <service>`. if the service param is omitted then all logs will show up.